Skip to main content

 If your email is flagged with either of these messages, your reputation is in the danger zone

-Written by Dariia
+Written by Sasha Dolishchuk

-Updated over a week ago
+Updated over 6 months ago

 If you encounter low e-mail opening rates, the first thing you should pay attention to is the spam problem, you can check now what the status of your domain is and how many % of e-mails fall into the spam folder.
 If the state of your domain is at a bad level we will let you know about this in the Spam reason block